evanwill/workshop-template-b/content/3-lesson.md

 - `description:` will appear as an indented text block below the title (optional).
 This gives you a chance to summarize the section contents.
 - `topics:` will appear as a small feature below the title or description (optional).
 These also appear in the default TOC.
 - `youtubeid:` will add an YouTube video embed (optional).
 Find the id in the YouTube link.
 For example, in `https://youtu.be/moJgWrD6dwg` or `https://www.youtube.com/watch?v=moJgWrD6dwg` the youtubeid is `moJgWrD6dwg`.
-- Alternatively, if you don't want `title` or other options to appear on the page, you can over ride the section layout by adding `layout: default`
+- Alternatively, if you don't want `title` or other options to appear on the page, you can over ride the section layout by adding `layout: page`

 ## Components Includes